pingdomserver/scout-ao/README.md

     # Stop the service
     scoutctl stop

-    # Make sure the process have exited
+    # Give it a while and make sure the process has exited
+    sleep 5
     pgrep -g ${SCOUTD_PID} | xargs kill
     ```

 #### Backup

-1. Backup Scout "history file" - ie. a config/data file that contains your PSM token:
+1. Backup the "history file" of Scout - ie. a config/data file that contains your PSM token along with some other data:

     ```shell script
     HISTORY_FILE="/var/lib/scoutd/client_history.yaml"